SAP-archive/teched2021-DAT262/exercises/ex9/README.md

 ## Generate a Graph and Visualize in Cytoscape<a name="subex2"></a>

 We will now generate a entity co-occurrence graph.
 Basically, we join each entity to entities mentioned in the same news article.
-The idea is that if two entities -let's say "China" and "Lancaster University" - are mentioned in the same text, then there is a kind of relationship between these two.
+The idea is that if two entities - let's say "China" and "Lancaster University" - are mentioned in the same text, then there is a kind of relationship between these two.
 We will later visualize these relationships to gain an understanding of "what's in the news?".
 So let's create a view which identifies these co-occurrences.

 ````SQL
 CREATE OR REPLACE VIEW "AIS_DEMO"."V_GEG_EDGES" AS (